Turning Point 3: Depression, Suicidal Thoughts and Medical Issues

 Or call the National Suicide Prevention Lifeline

-Note about this “10 Turning Points” Series: A turning point is that eye-opening moment when you know you must get out of your marriage to save your life and sanity, and your children’s.
-This series is based on my 20 years’ experience as a Christian divorce recovery leader, and on interviews of people who love God, take their beliefs seriously, yet finally divorced.
+Note about this “10 Turning Points” Series: A turning point is that eye-opening moment when you know your marriage is over, or that you must get out of your marriage to save your life and sanity, and your children’s.
+This series is based on my 20 years’ experience as a Christian divorce recovery leader, and on interviews with Christians who love God, take their beliefs seriously, yet finally divorced.
 They hung on longer and tried harder than most people would have.
 They were in marriages where there was a pattern of adultery, sexual immorality, domestic violence, chronic emotional or verbal abuse, abandonment, or neglect due to addictions.
 These are the Life-Saving Divorces.
-You can love God AND get a divorce.
-And God will still love you.
-Really.
+My message to people in these destructive marriages is—

 My Marriage is Destroying Me.
 I Cannot Take it Anymore.
 Depression, Suicidal Thoughts, and Medical Problems